CivicActions/guidebook/practice-areas/project-management/pm-role.md

 - Ask the team and Product Owner to call our any risk
 - Verify that assignments, per Dev Team member, are on target

-### Any other meetings

-Occasionally the development team needs to meet to plan or process things together.
-Some examples of these types of meetings may be:

-- Setting working agreements
-- Changing workflows for code review, merge requests, QA, etc.
-- Direction to take with decisions from a retrospective
-- Adjusting how the team works together
-- Discussing a failing test that team needs to figure out
-- Deciding on automated testing processes
-- Assessing user testing feedback
-- Demos and their outcomes

-During these types of meetings the PM should do the following:

-- Schedule the meeting & send out the invite
-- Timebox the meeting appropriately and ensure the team sticks to the timebox
-- Make sure the appropriate team members are in the meeting (and marking others as optional if not critical)
-- Summarize the purpose and goal of the meeting (both on the invite and state it at the start of the meeting)
-- Ensure the team stays on topic to meet the goal and get the outcome needed
-- Document the meeting notes and share with the appropriate mailing list
-- Clearly outline next steps and action items for the team
-- Ensure there is ownership for each action item & the team knows the due dates if applicable
-- Create any tickets or documents necessary (even if it is just a stub ticket or document template)
-- Follow up on the action items the team agreed to & help them stay accountable to their commitments

-## Summary of PM responsibilities

-- Note taking for every meeting
-- Sending notes and deliverables to PO
-- Scheduling meetings
-- Keeping the team on task/topic
-- Paying attention to timeboxes
-- Being on time (and first to arrive) to meetings
-- Starting/introducing meetings
-- Approving the initial time off requests from their team members
-- Updating Harvest Forecast for resourcing
-- Documenting outcomes from demos on tickets
-- Status reporting (schedule, budget)
-- Updating the delivery projections for the month
-- Onboarding new team members to the dev team
-- Coordinating contractors on the project
-- Often participating in QA
-- Ensuring the team sticks to the scrum format for standups
+## Any other meetings

+Other ways that the Project Manager supports the team includes, yet is not limited to, the following:

+- Setting Team Working Agreements (TWAs)
+- Reviewing QASP metrics
+- Confirming all deliverables are being met, including those of DevOps
+- Talking about workflow
+- Decisions from a Retrospective
+- Assessing UAT
+- etc.

+During these types of meetings the Project Manager again serves as facilitator:

+- Scheduling
+- Confirming all participants have a voice
+- Respecting the team's time by staying within the allotted window
+- Making the meeting notes transparent
+- Supporting the team with reminders on deadlnes, big picture connections, etc.
+- Ensure there is ownership for each action item
+- Create any tickets or documents necessary

+## Summary of Project Manager responsibilities

+- To build a self-sustaining team that delivers best-of-class work and also has fun
+- To enable the team to develop applications that support all users
+- To document absolutely everything
+- To handle pragmatics, e.g., scheduling, notes, etc.
+- Approving the OOO requests
+- Status and deliverable reporting (schedule, budget)
+- Verifying QASP metrics on as expecting
+- Onboarding new team members
+- Coordinating contractors
+- Participating in QA
+- Creating a conductie space for innovation
+- Modeling healthy communication patters
+- Modeling healthy work / life balance
+- Asking questions from the user perspective and including, on all calls, the voice of the user
+- Empowering the team